dseguy/php-error-messages/messages/Required-parameter-$%s-follows-optional-parameter-$%s.rst

 + Add a default value of the late required parameter.

-In more recent PHP versions, this error message is now ":ref:`Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter <Optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter>`"
+In more recent PHP versions, this error message is now :ref:`Optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter`.